edelgrace/blog/content/post/2010-03-21-im-just-a-l-o-n-e-r.md

 Fanlisting for Outsider's _Loner_ is now open!
 Go check it out, and if you are a fan of the song, please join!
 [Click here!][1]

 Ahh, I've been doing too much gaming lately.
 Even though I'm only about 20 hours in on Dissidia: Final Fantasy, I love it!
 Like Cloud always says, I **never** want the game to end!
 It takes a long time to finish the game anyway.
 There's so many things to do!
-Level-ing up, finding treasure, getting the best weapons, hidden bosses, unlockables&#8230; All of it just satisfies me!
+Level-ing up, finding treasure, getting the best weapons, hidden bosses, unlockables...
+All of it just satisfies me!
 Sure, graphics are always good but I also love games with amazing plot and storylines!
 And characters you can relate to!
 Characters who you have no problem spending 55+ hours with.
 I may be FF obsessed.
 But there are others worse than me.

 So this weekend has been very uneventful!
 I was supposed to go bowling yesterday but my parents didn't allow me to.
 Ah, oh well.
 Not to mention it's been a four day long weekend!
 Sheesh.
 I've done nothing.
 Except for my _LONER_ fanlisting. =]